chaosnx/build_ca/README.md

 # 3. Create new keys for your clients

 this is where you create a key for your clients then make a cert to install in there devices.
-Thus to allow acess to the server.
+Thus to allow access to the server.

 ```sh
 ./step3_new_client.sh sitename username useremailaddr